Best Golf Mats

 Finally, don’t forget about the price of your mat as well.
 While you shouldn’t make the decision 100% on price, it’s obviously something to consider when purchasing.
 Some of the mats on here are under $100 while others are more than a $1,000.

-While it’s easy to look at price alone, don’t forget that you get what you pay for.
+While it’s easy to look at price alone, don’t forget that you get what you pay for so think of it as an investment.
 Some of the more expensive mats will last you 2-3x as long as cheap ones and can also help your game much more as well.
+Not to mention cheaper golf mats might increase the chance of a golf injury too.

 Next Steps – Complete Your Home Setup